-Suffolk: Yoxman sculpture to be installed as a landmark off A12
+Suffolk: Yoxman sculpture installed as a landmark off A12

 - Published

-A giant bronze statue of a man is being installed near a major road in Suffolk.
+A giant bronze statue of a man has been installed near a major road in Suffolk.

-The 26ft (7.9m) tall Yoxman statue, will stand near the A12 at Cockfield Hall in Yoxford.
+The 26ft (7.9m) tall Yoxman statue stands near the A12 at Cockfield Hall, in Yoxford.

-Sculptor Laurence Edwards said it is one of the largest bronze pieces to be cast in England in recent years and is "a Green Man for our age".
+Sculptor Laurence Edwards says it is one of the largest bronze pieces to be cast in England in recent years and is "a Green Man for our age".

 "[He is] a lightning rod for loads of issues about ecology and what we are doing to this planet," he said.

-The eight-tonne statue is being transported flat on a lorry from the foundry at Halesworth Industrial Estate to the grounds of the private estate of Cockfield Hall where it will be craned upright into its final position.
+The eight-tonne statue was transported flat on a lorry from the foundry at Halesworth Industrial Estate to the grounds of the private estate of Cockfield Hall, where it was craned upright into its final position.

-Mr Edwards, who has been working on the project for four years, has said it will be "completely in sync and in harmony with the local landscape".
+Mr Edwards, who has been working on the project for four years, said he was delighted to see the statue in place.

+"He is free," he said.
+"This wonderful autumn light is just bringing out all the modelling and all the shape that I've thought about for so long.

+"When he was on his back it was like topography of landscape and now it's like a cliff."